 Art History Minor

-The art history minor requires that students complete 18 units from the following list of art history courses:
+Students must maintain at least a 2.0 grade-point average in program courses to graduate.
+The program requires that students complete 18 units from the following list of art history courses:

 |ART 354||History of Ancient Art and Architecture 1||3|